By: Izzy Kalman, MS, NCSP

 In other words, they are being taught to have an external locus of control.

 The anti-bullying field has also informed us that schools are the agencies responsible for bullying among children.
-Thus, when schools fail to stop a child from being bullied, the parents sue the school, not the perceived bullies.
+Thus, when schools fail to stop a child from being bullied, the parents sue the school, not the perceived aggressors.
 Such lawsuits are becoming increasingly common.
 It has all but become routine practice whenever a child tragically commits suicide because of bullying.

 I have been arguing for years that these lawsuits are unfair to schools because when schools follow these so-called anti-bullying policies, the bullying is likely to get worse.
 The world’s most revered bullying prevention programs only succeed, at best, in reducing bullying by a fraction.
 So can schools be at fault when the policies and programs they are required to use can’t eliminate most bullying?
 But the anti-bullying education fosters an external locus of control, so there must be someone else to blame, and who is more convenient to blame than the school?